 Oh, man.
 Ah, there are so many good ones.

 Yeah, but is there one, you watch it, and you’re like, “Yeah, this is kind of what it’s like,” even though it’s a comedy?

 Well … Yeah, yeah.
 Super Troopers, for sure.
 I know that that’s ridiculous, but when I saw the movie for the first time I wasn’t a cop, and I was like, “It’s a stupid movie.”
 And when I saw it after becoming a cop, I was like, “Yeah, that’s kind of … Sometimes stuff like that happens.”
 But when I first think about like some of the ones that made me laugh, Leslie Neilson, his Naked Gun, or Police Squad.
 Police Squad was the TV show that came out before Naked Gun, and that is hilarious.
 It’s so ridiculous.
 Love that representation, too.

 Thank you, Katy, for sharing your success story.

-If you are not currently watching Z Nation, please take an opportunity to check out the show, it is a fun and well-written with great characters.
+If you are not currently watching Z Nation, please take an opportunity to check out the show, it is fun and well-written with great characters.